-- 19.1 A Disciplinary Panel comprising members of the NSGOC will be formed to investigate the breach - 19.1.1 A convenor of the NGSOC shall be appointed as Chairperson of the Panel. - 19.1.2 The panel may co-opt members from outside the NSGOC, including personnel from the National Federation (NF) to provide technical advice where necessary. - 19.2 Any individual found guilty of serious breaches of conduct, such as an attempt to inflict, or has inflicted physical harm, or the threat of such on another person, shall be expelled from the NSG, and be banned from it for the calendar year of the NSG.
+- 19.1 A Disciplinary Panel comprising members of the NSGOC will be formed to investigate the breach. - 19.1.1 A convenor of the NSGOC shall be appointed as the Chairperson of the panel. - 19.1.2 The panel may co-opt members from outside the NSGOC, including personnel from the National Federation (NF) to provide technical advice where necessary. - Any individual found guilty of serious breaches of conduct, such as an attempt to inflict, or has inflicted physical harm, or the threat of such on another person, shall be expelled from the NSG, and be banned from it for the calendar year of the NSG.
 The disciplinary panel can also recommend punishment beyond the calendar year if the breach occurs during the final stages of the competition.
-This shall also apply to all such behaviours traced to an NSG competition before, during or after the competition. - 19.3 An appeal against the decision of the Disciplinary Panel can be submitted by the school (for participant(s), coaches, and TM) and/or the official, to the Council, whose decision shall be final.
-(Please refer to Para.
-13)
+This shall also apply to all such behaviours traced to an NSG competition before, during or after the competition. - 19.3 An appeal against the decision of the Disciplinary Panel can be submitted by the school (for participants, coaches, and TMs) and / or the official to the Council, whose decision shall be final (Refer to Para.
+13).

-20 ATTIRE
+20. ATTIRE